-Academic and tutoring support is provided one-on-one and in small groups by certified teachers and paraprofessionals.
+- Academic Support/Tutoring: Academic and tutoring support is provided one-on-one and in small groups by certified teachers and paraprofessionals.

-Nutrition education and physical activities are provided to encourage children and youth to maintain and improve their health, reduce health-related risk behaviors and develop health-related knowledge and skills.
+- Health and wellness: Nutrition education and physical activities are provided to encourage children and youth to maintain and improve their health, reduce health-related risk behaviors and develop health-related knowledge and skills.

-Enrichment activities include art, music and dancing, sports, literacy projects, leadership training and social and emotional skills building.
+- Enrichment activities: Enrichment activities include art, music and dancing, sports, literacy projects, leadership training and social and emotional skills building.

-Community services projects are developed by the students and their parents based on identified needs in the community.
+- Civic engagement: Community services projects are developed by the students and their parents based on identified needs in the community.
 Those projects are accomplished with the assistance of program staff.

-Parents are encouraged to participate in all afterschool activities.
+- Parent Engagement: Parents are encouraged to participate in all afterschool activities.
 Workshops are conducted monthly covering topics identified by them.
 Parents and staff meet regularly to discuss children’s success plans and academic performance.